UNCLE-Grasp: A Task-Adapted Framework for Uncertainty-Aware Grasping of Leaf-Occluded Strawberries: Results and Discussion

-Compared to the three diagnostic ablations, the Baseline consistently achieves higher grasp success rates across occlusion levels, highlighting the importance of combining both shape completion and learned grasp synthesis.
-Methods that rely solely on partial observations (no completion model) or simple centroid-based grasping (no grasps generation model) fail under moderate to severe occlusion.
-This comparison demonstrates that recovering missing geometry and reasoning over learned grasp proposals are necessary prerequisites for robust grasping, even before accounting for uncertainty.
-The diagnostic ablations therefore motivate the Baseline as a meaningful reference point and establish that both completion and GraspNet are essential components of any effective pipeline under occlusion.
+Compared to the three diagnostic ablations, CGNet (Completed) generally achieves higher grasp success rates at higher occlusion levels than methods operating directly on partial observations, highlighting the importance of combining shape completion with grasp synthesis.
+This comparison demonstrates that recovering missing geometry and reasoning over grasp proposals are necessary components for robust grasping, even before accounting for uncertainty.
+The diagnostic ablations therefore motivate CGNet (Completed) as a meaningful reference point and establish that both completion and CGNet are essential components of any effective pipeline under occlusion.